In the guide below, we discuss the world’s coal resources and reserves.

 In Vietnam in 2022, reuters.com indicated that Vietnam experienced a domestic coal shortage, but, that Vietnam could import more coal from Australia to address the shortage.

-Potentially Inaccurately Labelling Some Power Problems As Coal Shortages
+Some Power Problems May Get Incorrectly Labelled As Coal Shortages

-Some reports point out that some power problems are inaccurately labelled as a coal shortage.
+Some reports point out that some power problems are inaccurately labelled as, or falsely attributed to a coal shortage.

-As one example, ndtv.com indicates that in India in 2022, power outages were caused not by coal shortages under normal conditions, but by a decline in electricity generation from other energy sources, which placed more of a burden on coal sources.
+ndtv.com indicated that (paraphrased) in India in 2022, power outages were caused not by coal shortages under normal conditions, but by a decline in electricity generation from other energy sources, which placed more of a burden on coal sources.

-As another example, scmp.com indicated that in China in 2022, a power crisis was created not by a real coal shortage, but by China’s miscalculations in coal-production planning (e.g. limiting/capping coal production), and by systemic problems, including China’s state-controlled and fixed electricity rates.
+scmp.com indicated that (paraphrased) in China in 2022, a power crisis was created not by a real coal shortage, but by China’s miscalculations in coal-production planning (e.g. limiting/capping coal production), and by systemic problems, including China’s state-controlled and fixed electricity rates.

 Are We Running Out Of Coal Now, & Will We Run Out Of Coal In The Future?

-Although there isn’t a definitive answer to this question, it does not appear as though we will run out of coal in the short term future.
+Although there isn’t a definitive answer to this question, it appears as though we may not run out of coal in the short term future.

-Medium to long term factors that may influence how much coal is available to extract and use in the future might include (but isn’t limited to):
+Some of the medium to long term factors that may influence how much coal is available to extract and use in the future might include (but aren’t limited to):

 – Demand and consumption rate of coal